How to Start Writing & Keep a Journal, Even if You’ve Never Written Before.

 - Aha moments, about yourself, life, love, and the universe.

-All of that is normal.
-Stick with keeping a journal for as little as two weeks, one month is better, and you’ll be amazed at what you discover.
+The good news is all of that is normal.
+Stick with keeping a journal for as little as three weeks, and you’ll be amazed at what you discover.

 And don’t give up because it’s too hard at first.
 It’s hard because you haven’t done it before.
 The writing is poor because you haven’t written in 20 years or however long it’s been, maybe ever.